Skip to content

 Technique 4: Limit Multitasking

 Multitasking is productive.
-However, according to science this is not the case.
-Switching tasks in fact decreases productivity by as much as 40 percent and causes mental fatigue.
+However, according to science, this is not the case.
+Switching tasks, in fact, decreases productivity by as much as 40 percent and causes mental fatigue.

 Instead, attempt to batch like tasks: